MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/per-machine-installation.md

 ## Requirements

-- All Windows versions supported by the sync app.
-[Learn more](https://support.office.com/article/cc0cb2b8-f446-445c-9b52-d3c2627d681e).
-- Sync app builds 19.174.0902.0013 or later.
-For info about which sync app build is available in each ring, see [OneDrive sync app release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0).
-- To apply sync app updates, computers in your organization must allow the following URLs: "oneclient.sfx.ms" and "g.live.com".
-Make sure you don't block these URLs, as they're also used to enable and disable features and apply bug fixes.
-[More info about the URLs and IP address ranges used in Microsoft 365](/office365/enterprise/urls-and-ip-address-ranges).
+The per-machine installation system requirements will be the same as the per-user installation.

+The per-machine installation option supports syncing OneDrive and SharePoint files in Microsoft 365 and in SharePoint Server 2019.

-- The  per-machine sync app provides automatic transitioning from the [previous OneDrive for Business sync app (Groove.exe)](transition-from-previous-sync-client.md).
+The  per-machine installation option provides automatic transitioning from the [previous OneDrive for Business sync app (Groove.exe)](transition-from-previous-sync-client.md).

 ## Deployment instructions

 1. Download OneDriveSetup.exe.
 2. Run "OneDriveSetup.exe /allusers" from a command prompt window (this will result in a User Account Control prompt) or by using Microsoft Endpoint Configuration Manager.

-Depending on the OS architecture, the sync app will be installed under the "Program Files (x86)\Microsoft OneDrive" directory or "Program Files\Microsoft OneDrive" directory.
+While the per-user option installs OneDrive for each user account on a PC under the %localappdata% folder, the per-machine option will install OneDrive under the "Program Files (x86)" or "Program Files" directory (depending on the OS architecture).

 When setup completes, OneDrive will start.
 If accounts were added on the computer, they'll be migrated automatically.